PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/msal-net-adfs-support.md

 ms.reviewer: saeeda
 ms.custom: aaddev
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: d947645b45641b2604e20f18765fd0428a1336ec
+ms.openlocfilehash: 374171cf04b1e6c953bcaa55af91f7d14905c2b3
-ms.sourcegitcommit: bc7725874a1502aa4c069fc1804f1f249f4fa5f7
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/07/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73721053"
+ms.locfileid: "74208226"
 ---
-# <a name="active-directory-federation-services-support-in-msalnet"></a>MSAL.NET içinde destek Active Directory Federasyon Hizmetleri (AD FS)
+# <a name="active-directory-federation-services-support-in-msalnet"></a>Active Directory Federation Services support in MSAL.NET
-Windows Server 'daki Active Directory Federasyon Hizmetleri (AD FS) (AD FS), geliştirmekte olduğunuz uygulamalara OpenID Connect ve OAuth 2,0 tabanlı kimlik doğrulaması ve yetkilendirme eklemenize olanak sağlar.
-Bu uygulamalar daha sonra kullanıcıların kimliğini doğrudan AD FS karşı doğrulayabilir.
-Daha fazla bilgi için, [geliştiriciler için AD FS senaryoları](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios)makalesini okuyun.
+Active Directory Federation Services (AD FS) in Windows Server enables you to add OpenID Connect and OAuth 2.0 based authentication and authorization to applications you are developing.
+Those applications can, then, authenticate users directly against AD FS.
+For more information, read [AD FS Scenarios for Developers](/windows-server/identity/ad-fs/overview/ad-fs-openid-connect-oauth-flows-scenarios).

-.NET için Microsoft kimlik doğrulama kitaplığı (MSAL.NET), AD FS kimlik doğrulama için iki senaryoyu destekler:
+Microsoft Authentication Library for .NET (MSAL.NET) supports two scenarios for authenticating against AD FS:

-- MSAL.NET, kendisini AD FS *Federal* olan Azure Active Directory konuşur.
+- MSAL.NET talks to Azure Active Directory, which itself is *federated* with AD FS.
-- MSAL.NET **doğrudan** bir ADFS yetkilisine konuşur.
-Bu yalnızca AD FS 2019 ve üzeri sürümlerde desteklenir.
-Bu önemli senaryolardan biri [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) desteklenir
+- MSAL.NET talks **directly** to an ADFS authority.
+This is only supported from AD FS 2019 and above.
+One of the scenarios this highlights is [Azure Stack](https://azure.microsoft.com/overview/azure-stack/) support

-## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL, AD FS Federal olan Azure AD 'ye bağlanır
+## <a name="msal-connects-to-azure-ad-which-is-federated-with-ad-fs"></a>MSAL connects to Azure AD, which is federated with AD FS
-MSAL.NET, yönetilen kullanıcılar (Azure AD 'de yönetilen kullanıcılar) veya Federasyon kullanıcıları (AD FS gibi başka bir kimlik sağlayıcısı tarafından yönetilen kullanıcılar) üzerinde oturum açan Azure AD 'ye bağlanmayı destekler.
-MSAL.NET, kullanıcıların federe olduğu gerçeğini bilmez.
-Söz konusu olduğu kadar, Azure AD ile iletişim kuran bir.
+MSAL.NET supports connecting to Azure AD, which signs in managed-users (users managed in Azure AD) or federated users (users managed by another identity provider such as AD FS).
+MSAL.NET does not know about the fact that users are federated.
+As far as it’s concerned, it talks to Azure AD.

-Bu durumda kullandığınız [yetkili](msal-client-application-configuration.md#authority) , her zamanki yetkilinin (yetkili ana bilgisayar adı + kiracı, ortak veya kuruluşlar).
+The [authority](msal-client-application-configuration.md#authority) you use in this case is the usual authority (authority host name + tenant, common, or organizations).

-### <a name="acquiring-a-token-interactively"></a>Bir belirteci etkileşimli olarak alma
+### <a name="acquiring-a-token-interactively"></a>Acquiring a token interactively
-`AcquireTokenInteractive` yöntemini çağırdığınızda, Kullanıcı deneyimi genellikle şu şekilde olur:
+When you call the `AcquireTokenInteractive` method, the user experience is typically:

-1. Kullanıcı hesap KIMLIĞINI girer.
+1. The user enters their account ID.
-2. Azure AD, "kuruluşunuzun sayfasına yönlendirilme" iletisini kısaca görüntüler.
+2. Azure AD displays briefly the message "Taking you to your organization's page".
-3. Kullanıcı, kimlik sağlayıcısının oturum açma sayfasına yönlendirilir.
-Oturum açma sayfası genellikle kuruluşun logosu ile özelleştirilir.
+3. The user is redirected to the sign-in page of the identity provider.
+The sign-in page is usually customized with the logo of the organization.

-Bu Federasyon senaryosunda desteklenen AD FS sürümleri AD FS v2, AD FS v3 (Windows Server 2012 R2) ve AD FS v4 (AD FS 2016).
+Supported AD FS versions in this federated scenario are AD FS v2, AD FS v3 (Windows Server 2012 R2), and AD FS v4 (AD FS 2016).

-### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Acquiretokenbyıntegratedaduthentication veya AcquireTokenByUsernamePassword kullanarak bir belirteç alınıyor
+### <a name="acquiring-a-token-using-acquiretokenbyintegratedauthentication-or-acquiretokenbyusernamepassword"></a>Acquiring a token using AcquireTokenByIntegratedAuthentication or AcquireTokenByUsernamePassword
-`AcquireTokenByIntegratedAuthentication` veya `AcquireTokenByUsernamePassword` yöntemlerini kullanarak bir belirteç edinilirken, MSAL.NET Kullanıcı adına göre iletişim kurulacak kimlik sağlayıcısını alır.
-MSAL.NET, kimlik sağlayıcısıyla iletişim kurduktan sonra bir [SAML 1,1 belirteci](reference-saml-tokens.md) alır.
-MSAL.NET ardından, SAML belirtecini bir JWT geri almak için Kullanıcı Onayı (örneğin, [akışa](msal-authentication-flows.md#on-behalf-of)benzer) olarak Azure AD 'ye sağlar.
+When acquiring a token using the `AcquireTokenByIntegratedAuthentication` or `AcquireTokenByUsernamePassword` methods, MSAL.NET gets the identity provider to contact based on the username.
+MSAL.NET receives a [SAML 1.1 token](reference-saml-tokens.md) after contacting the identity provider.
+MSAL.NET then provides the SAML token to Azure AD as a user assertion (similar to the [on-behalf-of flow](msal-authentication-flows.md#on-behalf-of)) to get back a JWT.

-## <a name="msal-connects-directly-to-ad-fs"></a>MSAL AD FS doğrudan bağlanır
+## <a name="msal-connects-directly-to-ad-fs"></a>MSAL connects directly to AD FS
-MSAL.NET, açık KIMLIK bağlantısı olan AD FS 2019 ' ye bağlanmayı destekler ve PKI ve kapsamları anlamıştır.
-Bu destek, Windows Server 'a bir hizmet paketi [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) uygulanmasını gerektirir.
-AD FS doğrudan bağlanırken, uygulamanızı oluşturmak için kullanmak istediğiniz yetkili `https://mysite.contoso.com/adfs/`benzerdir.
+MSAL.NET supports connecting to AD FS 2019, which is Open ID Connect compliant and understands PKCE and scopes.
+This support requires that a service pack [KB 4490481](https://support.microsoft.com/en-us/help/4490481/windows-10-update-kb4490481) is applied to Windows Server.
+When connecting directly to AD FS, the authority you'll want to use to build your application is similar to `https://mysite.contoso.com/adfs/`.

-Şu anda, ile doğrudan bağlantıyı desteklemeye yönelik bir plan yoktur:
+Currently, there are no plans to support a direct connection to:

-- AD FS, PCE 'yi desteklemediğinden ve yine de kaynakları kullandığından (kapsam değil) 16.
+- AD FS 16, as it doesn't support PKCE and still uses resources, not scope
-- OıDC uyumlu olmayan AD FS v2.
+- AD FS v2, which is not OIDC-compliant.

- AD FS 2016 'e doğrudan bağlantı gerektiren senaryoları desteklemeniz gerekiyorsa [Azure Active Directory kimlik doğrulama kitaplığının](active-directory-authentication-libraries.md#microsoft-supported-client-libraries)en son sürümünü kullanın. Şirket içi sisteminizi AD FS 2019 ' e yükseltmişseniz, MSAL.NET kullanabilirsiniz.
+ If you need to support scenarios requiring a direct connection to AD FS 2016, use the latest version of [Azure Active Directory Authentication Library](active-directory-authentication-libraries.md#microsoft-supported-client-libraries).
+When you have upgraded your on-premises system to AD FS 2019, you'll be able to use MSAL.NET.

 ## <a name="see-also"></a>Ayrıca bkz.

-Federasyon durumu için bkz. [ana bölge bulma ilkesi kullanarak bir uygulama için Azure Active Directory oturum açma davranışını yapılandırma](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)
+For the federated case, see [Configure Azure Active Directory sign in behavior for an application by using a Home Realm Discovery policy](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-authentication-for-federated-users-portal)